Two-round system: Tactical voting and strategic nomination

-Runoff voting is also vulnerable to another tactic called "push over".
-This is a tactic by which voters vote tactically for an unpopular "push over" candidate in the first round as a way of helping their true favourite candidate win in the second round.
-The purpose of voting for the push over, in theory, is to ensure that it is this weak candidate, rather than a stronger rival, who survives to challenge one's preferred candidate in the second round.
-But in practice, such a tactic may prove counter-productive.
-If so many voters give their first preferences to the "weak" candidate that it ends up winning the first round, it is highly likely they will gain enough campaign momentum to have a strong chance of winning the runoff, too, and with it, the election.
-At the very least, their opponent would have to start taking the so-called weak candidate seriously, particularly if the runoff follows quickly after the first round.
+Under the two-round system, voters sometimes engage in "push over".
+A voter doing so votes for an unpopular "push over" candidate in the first round to ensure that it is this weak candidate, rather than a stronger rival, whom survives to challenge their preferred candidate in the second round.
+This can backfire if it removes too many votes for their preferred candidate, or the weak candidate's campaign may be energized by being advanced to the second round.

-Runoff voting can be influenced by strategic nomination; this is where candidates and political factions influence the result of an election by either nominating extra candidates or withdrawing a candidate who would otherwise have stood.
-Runoff voting is vulnerable to strategic nomination for the same reasons that it is open to the voting tactic of compromising.
+The two-round system can be influenced by strategic nomination - this is where candidates and political factions influence the result of an election by nominating extra candidates or withdrawing a candidate who would otherwise have stood.
+TRS is vulnerable to strategic nomination for the same reasons that it is open to the voting tactic of compromising.
 This is because a candidate who knows they are unlikely to win can ensure that another candidate they support makes it to the second round by withdrawing from the race before the first round occurs, or by never choosing to stand in the first place.
-By withdrawing candidates a political faction can avoid the spoiler effect, whereby a candidate "splits the vote" of its supporters.
-A famous example of this spoiler effect occurred in the 2002 French presidential election, when so many left-wing candidates stood in the first round that all of them were eliminated and two right-wing candidates advanced to the second round.
-Conversely, an important faction may have an interest in helping fund the campaign of smaller factions with a very different political agenda, so that these smaller parties end up weakening their own agenda.
+By reducing the size of its slate, a political faction can avoid the spoiler effect, whereby a party "splits the vote" of its supporters.
+A famous example of this spoiler effect occurred in the 2002 French presidential election, when so many left-wing candidates stood in the first round that all of them were eliminated, and two right-wing candidates advanced to the second round.
+Conversely, a popular faction may fund the campaign of multiple smaller opposing candidates, in order to split the opposition votes among them.

+The intention of two-round system is that the winning candidate will have the support of a majority of the votes cast.
+Under the first past the post method, the candidate with most votes (a plurality or a majority) wins, even if they do not have a majority (more than half) of votes.
+The two-round system tries to overcome this problem by permitting only two candidates in the second round, so that one must receive a majority of votes counted.